m50d/tierney/README.md

 ### Features required for 1.0

- * Write examples in the this document
+ * Write examples in this document
-  * TC unification isn't working properly so far - see tests

 ### Other desirable features